ewewis/Portfolio/README.md

 ## 🗓️ WEBINARS & MEETUPS & EVENTS:
+* 18.09.2025 | SOLID.JOBS | Mid is the new junior.
+How are the requirements for testers changing?
+* 15.09.2025 | SOLID.JOBS | Tester vs. Accessibility: How to Find What Automation Won’t Show You
 * 20.03.2025 | WOMEN TECHSTYLE | Women TechStyle Summit 2025
   - Data Quality – the nightmare of every Data Scientist - Natalia Cheba - Data Scientist - Mentor Data Science
   - A Digital World Without Barriers - on Digital Accessibility Testing - Magdalena Listwan - Quality Assurance Specialist